-Twistbox currently has a large number of distribution agreements with mobile operators and portals in Europe, the U.S., Japan and Latin America.
-Twistbox currently has distribution agreements with more than 100 single territory operators in 40 countries.
-Twistbox continues to sign new operators on a quarterly basis and, in the near term, intends to extend its distribution base into Eastern Europe and South America.
+Twistbox currently has a large number of distribution agreements with mobile operators and portals in Europe, North America, and Latin America.
+Twistbox currently has distribution agreements with more than 70 single territory operators in 28 countries.
+Twistbox continues to work with new operators and, in the near term, intends to extend its distribution base further into Eastern Europe and South America.
 The strength and coverage of these relationships is of paramount importance and the ability to support and service them is a vital component in route to the consumer.